NC717/Ranking-and-Clustering-of-Drosophila-Olfactory-Receptors/README.md

 ing of amino acids.
 A metric is defined in order to cluster the pair sequences based on the similarity index and cluster the sequences into three classes - High- est, Moderate and Lowest that best suitted for 66 drosophila olfactory receptors protein sequences.
 OR83b is the distinguished olfactory receptor expressed in divergent insect population.
 Our investigation reconfirms this quantitatively.
-Keywords: Amino Acids, Inma, Suprema, Dilation distance, Erosion Distance, Distance Matrix, Similarity Index, Phylogenetic tree.
+Keywords: Amino Acids, Infima, Suprema, Dilation distance, Erosion Distance, Distance Matrix, Similarity Index, Phylogenetic tree.